 No. The MobileIron solution is complementary to ActiveSync.
 ActiveSync mobilizes email and provides a handful of basic management settings.
 MobileIron provides advanced device management, security, and application management.

 Implementation BACK TO TOP

-Policies are a set of rules the VSP uses to secure, manage and regulate the behavior of the smart devices.
+Policies are a set of rules configured on Core, used to secure, manage and regulate the behavior of mobile devices.
 One example is a policy that blocks a device from enterprise resources if it is rooted or jailbroken.
+Policies can be applied.

-"Over the air" is remote configuration with no physical connection from the employee device to a computer server.
-Any data transfer occurs over wireless (WiFi or 3G).
-In this mode MobileIron can provision, wipe, encrypt and lock phones, but cannot backup data or upgrade the OS.
-This limitation is in the process of being addressed by various OS vendors.
+"Over the air" is remote configuration with no physical connection between the mobile device to a computer.
+All data transfer occurs over wireless (WiFi or 3G).
+In this mode MobileIron can provision, wipe, encrypt and lock phones.

 To "push" means to send data or configurations to an employee's device without the employee having to take an action.
 MobileIron pushes security settings, application configurations and profiles.
 Note that no management platform can push applications to iOS or Android devices without the user’s permission, though MobileIron does publish the catalog of available apps to the user and then provisions the app at the user’s request.